broadinstitute/gumbo_client/README.md

 run pytest`.

-## Publishing new versions of the python packages
+## Publishing new versions of the gumbo client python package

 There's nothing in this repo that is private or secret, however, this is an internal tool, so it doesn't seem like it should be published on Pypi.
 Instead we can publish to an internal package index.